Skip to content

 Lisa Kovanda

-Lisa is a multi-published author, screenwriter, filmmaker, speaker, and writing educator, from Nebraska by way of Tehran.
+Lisa was a multi-published author, screenwriter, filmmaker, speaker, and writing educator, from Nebraska by way of Tehran.
 She spent over twenty years in the nursing profession, and over a decade as a retail manager.
 She was diagnosed with MOG disease after an episode of optic neuritis in 2013.
-Although MOG has forced her into disability, she still pursues artistic endeavors, writing, and being an extremely amateur aviation apprentice.
-Her 13 grandchildren are the light of her life.
+Although MOG forced her into disability, she still pursued artistic endeavors, writing, and being an extremely amateur aviation apprentice.
+Her 13 grandchildren were the light of her life.

 MOG Project Champion